samtaggart/data_threefold_projects_friends/info/projects/threefold_foundation/threefold_foundation.md

 cities = ["Global"]

 [ecosystem]
-# can be chosen from: experiencecreator, experiencepartner, solutionprovider, farmer, systemintegrator
+# can be chosen from: experience, solution, farmer, infrastructure
-categories = ["farmer", "solutionprovider", "systemintegrator"]
+categories = ["solution", "farmer", "infrastructure"]
 # can be chosen from: tftgranted (receiving TFT Grant), planetfirstalliance (memeber of Planet First Alliance)
 badges = ["tftgranted"]